thehui87/Learning-Godot/tutorial_tilemap.md

 <p align="center"><img src="images/tile_example3.png"></p>

 Finally, edit the polygon, this will give the tile a collision. **Remember to use snap!**.
 Using snap will make sure collision polygons are aligned properly, allowing a character to walk seamlessly from tile to tile.
+Also **do not scale or move** the collision and/or collision polygon nodes. leave them at offset 0,0, with scale 1,1 and rotation 0 respect to the parent sprite.

 <p align="center"><img src="images/tile_example4.png"></p>